 Again, if you have a marketable skillset that you're passionate about, you can offer your coaching services in a one-on-one style setting.

 Tools like Savvy.is and Clarity.fm offer you the opportunity to quickly hop on and offer online coaching sessions at your pre-determined hourly (or by the minute) rate.
-What's more is that these communities already have a built-in user base of people seeking career guidance, life coaching, and actionable learnings on how to clear their obstacles.
+What's more, these communities already have a built-in user base of people seeking career guidance, life coaching, and actionable learnings on how to clear their obstacles.

 Fulfilled by Amazon Clearance Arbitrage

 Amazon FBA clearance arbitrage is the practice of scouting out goods that are currently selling on Amazon (with the "fulfilled by Amazon" designation) and tracking down those items at a lower cost from stores in your local area.

-It's surprisingly easy to pull off, and Nick Loper of SideHustleNation has been experiencing a good amount of success with it over the last year.
-Check out his detailed breakdown of how he regularly does this.
+It's surprisingly easy, and Nick Loper of SideHustleNation has been experiencing a good amount of success with it over the last year.
+Check out his detailed breakdown of how he does this.
 There's even a scanning app for smartphones that'll let you instantly detect the clearance arbitrage opportunities while you're going through local stores.

 Remote English Tutor

 Teaching English as a Second Language (ESL) can be a very lucrative side business, and it takes absolutely nothing to get started, aside from access to a computer with video chat abilities (and Skype).

 If you're a native English speaker, there are countless people in foreign countries who are willing to pay $25/hr or more for you to teach them English via video chat platforms like Skype or FaceTime.
 Indeed frequently has job postings up, requesting remote English teachers and tutors.